Wolf and Bear’s has a special place in my heart.

 Their first cart was a short walk from my house, in a gravel lot that’s now — you guessed it — glass-fronted apartments or condos.

 Luckily, that’s not the end of the story.
-That little cart has turned into a TINY CART EMPIRE of three locations turning out falafel sandwiches with caramelized onion and eggplant, which I think we can agree the world needs a little more of.
+That little cart has turned into two locations turning out falafel sandwiches with caramelized onion and eggplant, which I think we can agree the world needs a little more of.

 In addition to falafel sandwiches, Wolf and Bear’s offers sabich, an Iraqi-Jewish traditional breakfast featuring hummus, amba (mango pickle purée), sliced hard boiled egg, grilled eggplant, diced onion, cucumber & pickles, freshly cracked pepper, parsley and salad greens topped with tahini sauce & olive oil on a warm pita.
 Why have I never gotten this?
 BRB, examining my life choices.

 Ask for vegan if you don’t want yogurt, etc.